grpc/proposal/A14-channelz.md

 structure.

-Additionally, subchannels are practically identical to channels; the only difference is there location in the tree.
+Additionally, subchannels are practically identical to channels; the only difference is their location in the tree.
 Even though they would have had a specific message type, it didn't make sense to have two substantially equivalent messages.